00fox/Ds2vJoy/README.md

   - (long press, can use timestamp and on release)
 - SCROLL_UP_VARIABLE, SCROLL_DOWN_VARIABLE
   - if on trigger, variable speed following the pressure force, otherwise exponential
+- MUTE_SOUND
+- VOLUME_UP, VOLUME_DOWN
+  - if on trigger, variable speed following the pressure force, otherwise exponential
+* Other keystrokes that do not require adaptive pressure, can easily be added using a vJoy button linked to a keymap, to which you can also add the rapidfire if you need a repeat time

 The mouse group of checkboxes at the bottom, let you use mouse in conjuction with ACTIVE_MOUSE special action
 - With left stick (left column)